Code-Institute-Submissions/ms1_d_r_plastering/README.md

 D R Plastering Services are a real life business, who conduct Plastering services within the West Midlands, UK.
 With the absence of a web presence, I saw a great opportunity in creating the business a professional, easy to navigate and functional website to attract potential new clients.
 The website is designed to primarily to enable its users to easily make contact with the business and to promote the services offered to potential clients.

-Project Requirements:
+#### **Project Requirements:**
-User-Centric Frontend Development - Create a user centric website using front end technologies - HTML5 - CSS3 and supporting libraries such as Bootstrap
+Create a user centric website using front end technologies - HTML5 - CSS3 and supporting libraries such as Bootstrap.

 A live version of the site is available [here.](https://jamie120.github.io/ms1_d_r_plastering/index.html)